anandu79/Terraform-WordPress-Project-with-VPC/README.md

 vim provider.tf
 ```

 > A provider in Terraform is a plugin that enables interaction with an API.
-Here I'm using AWS provider, so add the below files in it.
+Here I'm using AWS provider, so add the below contents in it.

 ```
 provider "aws" {